LimeChain/subsembly/docs/guides/start-your-network/generate-authority-keys.md

     //--snip--//
 ```

 **`aura.authorities`** property in the chain spec defines the list of public keys or authorities that have the right to produce blocks.
-And there we add our newly generated address:
+Delete the already specified authority in the list and add the 2 SS58 addresses that you generated

 ```text
 //--snip--/